While you’re here, you may wish to attend one of our upcoming training courses:

-- a resolution process, including the name or identity of the designated recipient, and the way a principal party or third party may notify the employer or the designated recipient of an occurrence
+(e) the resolution process, including the name or identity of the designated recipient, and the manner in which a principal party or witness may provide the employer or the designated recipient with notice of an occurrence

-- emergency procedures to deal with a harassment and violence occurrence that poses an immediate danger to the health and safety of employees or when there is a threat of such an occurrence
+(g) the emergency procedures that must be implemented when an occurrence poses an immediate danger to the health and safety of an employee or when there is a threat of such an occurrence

 Suggestions for employers: